Services

 After launch

 Written by Gareth Reese, Founder and CTO of Foresight Mobile.
-Gareth has been shipping production mobile apps since 2007 (mobile games via Chillingo and Crystal SDK) and leading Flutter delivery since 2017, including maintenance of flutter_markdown_plus, used in over 140,000 Flutter apps per week.
+Gareth has been shipping production web and mobile software since 2007 and leading delivery at Foresight since 2017, including maintenance of flutter_markdown_plus, used in over 140,000 Flutter apps per week.

 How The App Gameplan works